Xiguan: Cuisine

 Jidi Congee (及第粥 (kap6 dai2 zuk1)) of Wuzhanji (伍湛記), alternatively called "Sanyuan Jidi Congee" (三元及第粥), has been famous since Republic of China.
 Located in Wenchang Xiang, the restaurant is famous for its variety of congee, Jidi the congee in particular.
-This congee contains dried beancurd stick, gingko and flounder.
+This congee contains dried beancurd stick, ginkgo and flounder.
 The congee is also called Sanyuan Jidi Congee for the reason that the numbers of its ingredients in each bowl, namely pork balls, pork liver slices and pork intestine slices correspond respectively to the numbers of Zhuangyuan, Bangyan (榜眼), and Tanhua (探花).
 Wuzhanji's Jidi Congee earned the title of Chinese Famous Food in 1997.

 Rice noodle roll was originated by the Hexianguan Restaurant in Pantang (泮塘 (pun3 tong4)) during the Second Sino-Japanese War and it has been a must in Guangzhou's restaurants.
 Rice noodle roll with beef of Yinji (銀記 (ngan4 gei3)) is the most famous type.
 Rice milk is steamed into rice pellicle with meat smash, fillet and pork liver on it and the pellicle is rolled and then cut apart.

 Sampan Congee (艇仔粥 (teng5 zai2 zuk1)) comes from Lychee Bay.
 It is called Sampan Congee because it was sold by Tanka people on sampans.
 Its ingredients used to be only river prawns and slices of fish.
 Now it has become a commonly seen snack and has gradually become a dish served in restaurants and hotels.
 Its ingredients are unceasingly updated, with salted jellyfish, peanuts and fried vermicelli.